dan-wagner/DMHEE_HIV/README.md

 # DMHEE_HIV

 The goal of this repo is to develop and execute the HIV model from DMHEE.
-Instructions from textbook are organized around spreadsheet development.
-Different approach and sequence needed when using a programming language like R.
+This exercise was developed in response to the fact that the textbook instructions are designed and organized for a spreadsheet environment.
+A different approach is required when using a programming language like R.

 ## Model Summary